zw963/traveling-ruby/osx/README.md

-XN# Traveling Ruby OS X build system
+# Traveling Ruby OS X build system

 The build system requires the Developer Commandline Tools to be installed, as well as the OS X 10.8 SDK.